nova-horizons/realoquent/README.md

 In a Laravel application, making a database-related change can be a bit complicated...
 Create a migration, create a model, fill out fillable/guarded, fill out casts, write validation, add relationship methods...
 What if it could all be done automatically?

 Realoquent defines your database and model structure in a single PHP file.
-Make an update to this PHP schema file and run a command and everything will be generated for you:
+Make an update to this PHP schema file and run a command and it will all be done for you:

 * Generate and run a migration
-* Generate or update the model class, and populate:
+* Generate or update the model class, populating:
     * Relationship methods
     * PHPDocs for model properties
     * `$fillable`